-- 1.1 Establishment.
+1.1 Establishment.
 National CineMedia, Inc., a Delaware corporation (the "Company"), established the National CineMedia, Inc. 2007 Equity Incentive Plan (the "Plan").
-The Plan, as amended by the First Amendment and Second Amendment, was approved by the stockholders of the Company on April 28, 2009.
-On February 22, 2011, the Board approved an amendment to Section 4.1 of the Plan, subject to approval by the stockholders of the Company.
-This amended and restated Plan is effective as of February 22, 2011 and incorporates all amendments.
-The Plan permits the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance awards, and other stock-based and cash awards in accordance with the terms hereof. - 1.2 Purpose.
+The Plan, as amended and restated was approved by the stockholders of the Company on April 26, 2011.
+The Plan was subsequently amended to incorporate changes to Section 4.3, Share Counting and Section 3.2, Authority of the Committee.
+Section 4.1 of the Plan, Number of Shares, Section 9.2, Value of Performance Shares or Units, and Section 9.3, Achievement of Performance Goals, were also amended, subject to approval by the stockholders of the Company.
+This document incorporates all such amendments (assuming stockholder approval for such amendments that require stockholder approval).
+The Plan permits the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance awards, and other stock-based and cash awards in accordance with the terms hereof.

+1.2 Purpose.
 The Plan is intended to enhance the Company's and its Affiliates' (as defined herein) ability to attract and retain highly qualified officers, directors, key employees, and other persons, and to motivate such persons to serve the Company and its Affiliates and to expend maximum effort to improve the business results and earnings of the Company, by providing to such persons an opportunity to acquire or increase a direct proprietary interest in the operations and future success of the Company.